aimorenov/fullstack_datascience/03-Walmart_sales/README.md

 **Bloc no 3: Walmart Sales**
-Predictive analysis of strutctured data using artificial intelligence
+Predictive analysis of structured data using artificial intelligence
 ==============================

 **Project:**  A dataset a dataset containing information about weekly sales achieved by different Walmart stores, and other variables such as the unemployment rate, fuel price or a measure of inflation (CPI).